tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Who?

-- Loom Network, using Delegated Proof of Stake (DPoS) consensus and validation, enabling scalable Application Specific Side Chains (DAppChains), running on top of Ethereum.
-[16]
+- *Loom Network*, using Delegated Proof of Stake (DPoS) consensus and validation, enabling scalable Application Specific Side Chains (DAppChains), running on top of Ethereum

-- OMG Network (OmiseGO), using Proof of Stake (PoS) consensus and validation, a Plasma block chain scaling solution for finance running on top of Ethereum. ([6], [15])
+- *OMG Network (OmiseGO)*, using Proof of Stake (PoS) consensus and validation, a Plasma block chain scaling solution for finance running on top of Ethereum

 +++